carlaKC/lightning-notes/ldk-trampoline.md

 - Generally, the one massive claim function is hell and could use some cleanup
 Q: Are we going to support multi-part outgoing?
+Q: `new_trampoline_entry` has a blinding point added, but we never pass one in in `build_onion_payloads_callback`
+Q: What's the blocking situation here?
+Q: What happens if we have two trampoline payments with the same hash?
+Q: Can the trampoline retry logic be de-duplicated?
+Q: Is the `unreachable` in `create_trampoline_forward_onion` ok?

 I think this should be broken up into:
 - Add trampoline `HTLCSource` and the prefactors that come with it